assist-project/dtls-fuzzer/README.md

     > bash prepare.sh
     > mvn clean install

-Following these steps, a 'target' directory should have been built containing dtls-fuzzer.jar .
+Following these steps, a 'target' directory should have been built containing 'dtls-fuzzer.jar'.
+From this point onward it is assumed that commands are run from **dtls-fuzzer**'s root directory.

 ## Setting up the SUT
 We provide a script for setting up the SUT.